 The pico-weather.py code

-Let’s analyze the main code that performs the Weather Monitor job.
+Let’s analyse the main code that performs the Weather Monitor job.

-In the beginning, we include the libraries to get network connection and the weather information:
+In the beginning, we include the libraries to get the network connection and the weather information:

 import netman